mcombeau/ft_transcendance/notes.md

   - deal with broadband/network issues
   - remove socket from Player game gateway

-- Profile

-  - My profile
-    - change 2fa activation
-    - disable

 - Bugs

-  - **(Done?)** 404 if page not exist (not tostring business)
   - Error in back if token expired => handle it

-- Passwords

-  - limit number of password retries on join/accept invite
-  - tell user to fuck off if wrong username/password

-- Sign in

-  - Prompt for info on first sign
-  - Prompt for 2fa when signing in when activated in profile settings

 - Appearance